laspleendeparis/how-to-fix-society/README.md

 - Revised legislation and taxes on corporations and the very wealthy

 ## The anarchy route
-- reset the whole thing
+- scrap the current system and rebuild from the ground up

 ## Universal basic income (UBI)
 - Inspired by Andrew Yang